josh-collinsworth/joco-sveltekit/src/routes/blog/posts/introducing-svelte.md

 </style>
 ```

-If you prefer, you can use Sass in your components with [minimal modification](https://kit.svelte.dev/docs#additional-resources-integrations), and by adding `lang="scss"` to the `<style>` tag.
+If you prefer, you can use Sass in your components with [minimal modification](https://github.com/sveltejs/svelte-preprocess), and by adding `lang="scss"` to the `<style>` tag.
+This is possible thanks to `svelte-preprocess`, which is (to quote the [docs](https://github.com/sveltejs/svelte-preprocess)):

-And if you prefer, you can easily just use plain ol' `.css` (or `.scss`) files, too.
-Adding them to your project in SvelteKit is as easy as importing them in your main layout file (more on that in a bit).
+> A Svelte preprocessor with sensible defaults and support for: PostCSS, SCSS, Less, Stylus, CoffeeScript, TypeScript, Pug and much more.

-Svelte's preprocessor offers an extremely nice Sass feature: you can [specify content to prepend when loading your component's Sass](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content).
+On top of all that, `svelte-preprocess` adds an extremely nice Sass feature: you can [specify content to prepend when loading your component's Sass](https://github.com/sveltejs/svelte-preprocess/blob/main/docs/getting-started.md#31-prepending-content).
 This way, if you have all of your Sass variables in an external `_vars.scss` file like me, you can just have the processer auto-import that into every component.
 This saves you the trouble (_and_ the annoying file system traversal) of manually `@import`ing the SCSS file every time you want to use a variable in a component.

 ##### Conditional styling